-Ferrari 458 Italia History
+The Car Connection Ferrari 458 Italia Overview

-For more on the latest example of the car, read our review of the 2013 Ferrari 458 Italia.
+For more on the latest example of the car, read our review of the 2015 Ferrari 458 Italia.

-Tracing the 458's lineage could lead you all the way back to the birth of Ferrari, but as a mid-engined coupe built with luxury buyers in mind, it is most closely of the line of cars going back to the Dino, and including the 308 GTS, 348, F355, 360 Modena, and its immediate predecessor, the F430.
+Tracing the 458's lineage could lead you all the way back to the birth of Ferrari, but as a mid-engined coupe built with luxury buyers in mind, its considered a descendent of the Dino as well as the 308 GTS, 348, F355, 360 Modena, and its immediate predecessor, the F430.

-A number of racing editions of the 458 Italia have also been build, including cars for ACO and FIA GT-class racing, as well as the Ferrari Challenge race car for the company's one-make spec series, and a model developed specifically for Grand-Am competition.
+A number of racing editions of the 458 Italia have also been built, including cars for ACO and FIA GT-class racing, as well as the Ferrari Challenge race car for the company's one-make spec series, and a model developed specifically for Grand-Am competition.

 As some other Ferrari models, the 458 Italia has been plagued by reports of fires in some owner cars, due in part to the use of a flammable adhesive in the wheel arches, which can overheat and potentially catch fire under certain conditions.
 Cars that caught fire are being replaced with new ones, and cars built after the problem was discovered use a new mechanical fastening process.

 The 2015 model year brings a 458 Speciale A, the A standing for aperta, which is Italian for "open"—this is the Spider version of the Speciale, sharing the hard-core coupe's styling and performance upgrades.
 It is also the most expensive 458 yet, combining the track-focused tweaks with the more expensive convertible roof.